Joel Embiid has 42 points, 18 rebounds in 76ers' OT win

 TIP-INS

-76ers: Rookie Jonah Bolden was recalled from the Delaware Blue Coats of the G League.
+76ers: Ben Simmons had 22 points, 13 assists and eight rebounds for the 76ers ...
+Rookie Jonah Bolden was recalled from the Delaware Blue Coats of the G League.
 He scored eight points in a career-high 11 minutes.
 Bolden had not appeared in a game for the 76ers since Oct.
 30.

-Hornets: The Hornets ran into foul trouble late in the game.
-Cody Zeller and Dwayne Bacon each picked up six.
-Bacon, who fouled out in overtime, scored 15 points in only his fifth game of the season.
+Hornets: Dwayne Bacon scored 15 points in only his fifth game of the season ...
+Walker got off to a slow start, shooting 2 for 15 from the field through three quarters.

 UP NEXT